 - In Farscape, the Delvian telepathic experience of Unity is almost always depicted with the two characters involved being completely naked.
 The only exception is in "Season of Death" when Zhaan enters mostlydead!Aeryn's mind to bring her back to life and she's still strapped into her ejection seat.

-- Xena: Warrior Princess musical episode: Gabrielle is transported naked to Illusia (pune on illusion) and Joxer uses Illusia magic to make her a dress of flowers.
+- Xena: Warrior Princess musical episode: Gabrielle is transported naked to Illusia (a pun on illusion) and Joxer uses Illusia magic to make her a dress of flowers.

 - In Legend of the Seeker, whenever people die, they wake up in the underworld naked.

-- This is seemingly the default in both White Wolf Werewolf games.
-When a werewolf physically enters the spirit world, they pretty much bring themselves and nothing else.
-This is another reason why the Rite of Dedication is useful, as it allows a werewolf's clothes to be interpreted as part of their "spiritual identity."
+- Werewolf: The Apocalypse and Werewolf: The Forsaken: By default, when a werewolf enters the Spirit World, they bring themselves and nothing else.
+This makes the Rite of Dedication particularly useful, since it has the side effect of allowing a werewolf's clothes to become part of their "spiritual identity."

 - This occurs in Beneath a Steel Sky, an old adventure game.
 When you go into cyberspace, guess what?

 - In the Japanese version of EarthBound, Ness is naked in Magicant.
-This was unsurprisingly removed from the US version, in which he's simply pajama-clad.
+This was unsurprisingly removed from the US version, where Ness is in his pajamas instead.
 In any case, since this is an SNES game with 16-bit sprites, there's no objectionable detail to speak of.